MSgt Marion L. “Butch” Rupert Jr.

 The upside, if any, was that you never forgot where you put the phone.

 Anyway, I needed to make a call, and he wasn’t at his desk, which had a phone, so I parked myself in Butch’s chair.
 During the call, I needed something to write on, so I fished around for some scrap paper.
-There was a 3M Post-it notepad in a prominent location on MSgt Rupert’s desk.
+There was a 3M Post-it notepad (then a newfangled product, which had only been around since about 1980) in a prominent location on MSgt Rupert’s desk.
 “That’ll do,” I thought, pinching the telephone receiver between my shoulder and my ear, and grabbing a pen.

 The top Post-it already had a number written on it.
 Probably old data, but just in case it meant something to somebody, I peeled it off and stuck it next to the pad, preparing to write down what I needed on the next Post-it.